 Correct Baking Temperature and Time

-Getting the temperature and bake time right is critical for achieving a moist, perfectly set honey bun cake.
+Nailing the right temperature and bake time is essential to producing a moist, perfectly set honey bun cake.
 Here’s how to avoid a dry or undercooked center:

 - Temperature: Bake your honey bun cake at 325°F (165°C) for a more even bake.
 This lower temperature ensures the center cooks through without burning the edges.

 - Time: Bake for 40 to 45 minutes.
 Start checking at the 38-minute mark by inserting a toothpick in the center.
-If the toothpick comes out clean or with a few moist crumbs, the cake is ready.
+If the toothpick comes out clean or with just a few moist crumbs, your cake is done.

-- Rack Position: Always bake on the middle rack to ensure even air circulation around the pan.
+- Rack Position: Bake on the center rack to promote even air circulation and consistent cooking throughout the cake.

-Try to avoid opening the oven door too often during baking, as this can cause the cake to sink in the center due to temperature fluctuations.
+Avoid opening the oven door frequently while baking—this can cause your cake to sink in the center due to fluctuating temperatures.

 Don’t miss our Chocolate Raspberry Cake if you want more precision baking tips paired with rich, fruity flavors.